Understanding sensory processing or integration

 SPD – Sensory modulation

-The first component of Sensory Processing Disorder is modulation.
+The first component is sensory modulation.
 Sensory modulation is the ability to produce a behaviour and/or response that matches the nature and intensity of the sensory input and environment (Lucy Miller 2014 p.14).
-This means that the response to the sensory messages is what would be expected; it would match what had occurred.
-The responses of children and adults with SPD often do not match the sensory message or environment.
+This means that the child or adult’s response to the sensory messages is what would be expected; the response would match what had occurred.
+The responses of children and adults with sensory differences often do not match the sensory message or environment.
 There can be challenges with some or all senses.
 Sensory issues related to modulation difficulties can include:

 • Over-responsivity, or sensitivity to sensory input;

-• Under-responsivity or not responding to sensory input;
+• Under-responsivity or slower responses to sensory input;

 I discuss these responses in more depth on this page: signs and symptoms of sensory issues.